John Axelrod: Personal life

-Axelrod currently lives between Chardonne, Switzerland, Strasbourg, France, and Venice, Italy, and has a daughter, named Tallulah, with German TV host and journalist Annette Gerlach.
+Axelrod currently lives between Chardonne, Switzerland, Strasbourg, France, and Venice, Italy, and has a daughter, named Tallulah Charlotte Gerlach Axelrod, born on May 11, 2003, with German TV host and journalist Annette Gerlach.

 In July 2018, he celebrated his wedding with Anastasia, a Russian national, in Seville, Spain, after they have been already married in Moscow in February 2018.
 The couple has a son, named Max, born on May 25, 2018.

 His interests include Italian cuisine, wine, and travel.